Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Have you thought about the Sky-People and their war?"

-"I think…" Ferd...well, thought.
+"I think…" Ferd... well, thought.
 He’d never really considered it before. "...I think it isn’t just their war.
 It’s ours too, isn’t it?"

 "Yes.
 Our friends’ wars have always been our own."

 Ferd nodded.
 "Our friends have always been weak, too."

 "Not these friends," Yan warned.
 "The Sky-People are not like the city-People our grand-sires and their grand-sires and *their* grand-sires once fought for.
 The Humans have *much* strength.
-It’s just...different strength.
+It’s just... different strength.
 Usually."

 Ferd felt like he had to disagree.
 "Strong weapons are not strong *people,* Yan."

 "No. But sky-thinking is a strength of its own.
 They’re not weak, either.
 Look at Jooyun!
 Or Heff!"

 "Feh."
 Ferd was *not* impressed.
-"He’s not weak...but a man as tall as you should be much stronger!
+"He’s not weak... but a man as tall as you should be much stronger!
 And Heff is *small.* My sack is bigger than he is!"

 Yan trilled and shook his head.
 "You say that now.
 I challenge you, go and wrassle them both, see how weak they really are!
 And there are two Humans that even *I* have trouble with.
 One is even stronger than me!
 I need to do much training before I can crush him.
 Soon, maybe!
 But not yet."
 Yan thumped his thick chest, "It is only that I am *hard* that he does not always win."